15 Healthy Starbucks Drinks That Taste Indulgent

 Iced Skinny Latte

-Smooth and refreshing, the iced latte combines espresso, milk, ice cubes and a flavored syrup if you like.
-It’s sort of a middle ground between the plain iced coffee and the decadent Frappuccino.
+Smooth and refreshing, the iced latte combines espresso, milk, ice cubes and flavored syrup (if you like).
+This healthy Starbucks latte is a middle ground between plain iced coffee and decadent Frappuccino drinks.

 Why it’s healthy: This drink comes in at 80 calories for a size tall, but you can cut that further by ordering it with nonfat milk instead of 2%.
-Plus, 8 grams of sugar is nothing in comparison to the other sugary drinks at Starbucks!
+Plus, 8 grams of sugar is nothing compared to the other sugary drinks at Starbucks!

 Nitro Cold Brew

-If you’re a cold brew lover, but need a little more of a boost after a late night, try opting for a nitro cold brew on your next Starbucks run.
-Since a nitro cold brew is infused with nitrogen while it’s poured, it’s got a slightly creamy texture, compared to the smooth cold brew you’re probably used to.
+If you’re a cold brew lover but need a little boost after a late night, try opting for a nitro cold brew on your next Starbucks run.
+Since a nitro cold brew is infused with nitrogen while it’s poured, it’s got a slightly creamy texture compared to the smooth cold brew you’re probably used to.
+This also means that even folks that prefer their drinks with cream may go without when they order this drink.

-Why it’s healthy: A nitro cold brew has 0 grams of sugar, and just 5 calories if you don’t add any milk or syrup.
+Why it’s healthy: A nitro cold brew has 0 grams of sugar and only 5 calories if you don’t add milk or syrup.

-Inspired by the Arnold Palmer, this drink combines two quintessential summer drinks: sweetened iced tea and lemonade.
+Inspired by the Arnold Palmer, this healthy Starbucks drink combines two quintessential summer drinks: sweetened iced tea and lemonade.
 It’s absolutely delicious and just the ticket on a hot day.

-Why it’s healthy: Most of the calories here (70 in a size tall) come from the sugar.
-That said, the tea has less caffeine than coffee, which makes it a better choice for those who don’t tolerate caffeine well.
+Why it’s healthy: Most of the drink’s calories here (35 in a size tall) come from the sugar.
+That said, tea has less caffeine than coffee, making it a better choice for those who don’t tolerate caffeine well.

 Nonfat Cafe Mocha